 ‘You're lying.’
 Taerys said with a nasty grin that showed too many teeth.
 ‘You don’t have the authority to arrest anyone, so consider yourself under arrest for impersonating keepers.’

-The four young men gaped and stammered out denials that rapidly increased in volume as though shouting would make their words true.
+The four young men gaped and stammered out denials.
 Taerys took four coils of wire from her pocket that she used to bind their hands behind them.

 Devesi huddled in the shadows behind Karda, she felt as though her body had turned to ice, numbing her against the hostility in the air.
 She trembled as Taerys searched the four young men and removed wands engraved with runes for various purposes.
 Long leather cords and knives were taken from them.
 The idea that those young men had malicious intentions, or possibly planned to murder her with all the cruelty they were capable of, made her flesh crawl with horror.